esnaultc/pictureToPixelQuilt/README.md

 This repo is still under development.
 The goal is to generate a full quilt pattern with fabric requirements, pattern grid and instructions.

-- return the number of tiles of each color
 - generate a tile grid split into smaller blocks (8x8 tiles?) that can be assembled and sewn together later
-- calculate the fabric requirements, taking into account a 1/4" seam allowance on the tiles, translate into fat quarters, or other fabric yardage
 - print out the full instructions with grids pictures in the html report